 My six-year-old want’s to be a pirate when he grows up… Yup, a pirate.
 But not a nasty one who steals, just one who finds treasure on deserted islands.
-He’s been fascinated by pirates since he was four, so for his 5th birthday, we had a Pirate themed birthday party.
+Since he was four, he’s been fascinated by pirates, so for his 5th birthday, we had a Pirate themed birthday party.

 Do yourself a favour and host a pirate birthday party

 A pirate birthday party was the best theme we’ve had so far (except maybe the John Deere party).
 The kids enjoyed it so much and loved dressing up and pretending that they were real pirates.
 I still hear friends and family talk about how much fun their kids had at the pirate party, and it was more than a year ago!
 Your kids and their friends will also love a pirate theme!